 While both professions focus on clients who are recovering from injuries, occupational therapists also assist patients who have cognitive or developmental disabilities that affect their motor skills, behavior or emotions.
 For example, if you need help getting dressed or taking a shower, you would go to occupational therapy.
-If you need help recovering after birth or improving movement in a sprained ankle, you would go to physical therapy.
+If you need help recovering after giving birth or improving movement in a sprained ankle, you would go to physical therapy.

 So, what does an OT do?
 The skill sets of physical and occupational therapists overlap in several areas.
 In fact, several physical therapy techniques are used in occupational therapy, and vice versa.
 Because physical therapists work primarily with people recovering from musculoskeletal injuries, they use exercises, massage, and other techniques to restore function, prevent disability, and reduce pain in patients.¹ Their responsibilities include:

 - Consulting with patients to learn about their physical condition and symptoms